rdj/bash-encryption/README.md

     ./edit [filename]

+To change the pass phrase :

+    ./rekey [filename]

 When the optional filename argument is not supplied, the scripts default to using a file called “data” in the same directory as the scripts.